 FLORIDA STATE EARNED OUTSTANDING SUCCESS IN 2016

-Florida State finished the 2015-16 season ranked 19th nationally by Golfstat, 24th nationally by Golfweek and finished 15th nationally in the NCAA Division I Championship Finals.
-The Seminoles finished in second at the NCAA Division I Shoal Creek Regional, won team championships in the fall 2015 Jacksonville Classic and the spring 2016 Florida State Match-Up, finished in the top five of nine of its 13 matches, had two players earn NCAA Shoal Creek All-Region honors (Matilda Castren and Kim Metraux) and had two players earn All-ACC honors (Castren and Kim Metraux).
+Florida State finished the 2015-16 season ranked No. 19 nationally by Golfstat, No. 24 nationally by Golfweek and finished 15th nationally in the NCAA Division I Championship Finals.
+The Seminoles finished in second place at the NCAA Division I Shoal Creek Regional, won team championships in the fall 2015 Jacksonville Classic and the spring 2016 Florida State Match-Up, finished in the top five of nine of its 13 matches, had two players earn NCAA Shoal Creek All-Region honors (Matilda Castren and Kim Metraux) and had two players earn All-ACC honors (Castren and Kim Metraux).
 Academically, the Seminoles had each member of its team named to the ACC Academic Honor Roll, saw four players named to the ACC All-Academic Women’s Golf Team (Castren, Lydia Gumm, Kim and Morgane Metraux) and had two players (Kim and Morgane Metraux) named to the WGCA All-American Scholar Athlete team.

 2014 WAS A SPECIAL SEASON AT FLORIDA STATE

-Amy Bond led Florida State to its ninth consecutive NCAA Regional Championship, to the team championship at the Web.com/Marsh Landing Intercollegiate, had one player earn All-American honors (Matilda Castren), and had two players earn All-ACC honors (Castren and Alex Milan) in 2014.
+Amy Bond led Florida State to its ninth consecutive NCAA Regional Championship appearance, to the team championship at the Web.com/Marsh Landing Intercollegiate, had one player earn All-American honors (Matilda Castren), and had two players earn All-ACC honors (Castren and Alex Milan) in 2014.
 In earning All-ACC honors, Castren established a school record for low stroke average in a single season with her 71.83 scoring mark.
-Florida State’s team victory at the Web.com/Marsh Landing Intercollegiate was the first team championship by the Seminoles since the 2010 season when it won the Bryan National Collegiate championship.
+Florida State’s team victory at the Web.com/Marsh Landing Intercollegiate was the first team championship by the Seminoles since the 2010 season when it won the Bryan National Collegiate Championship.

 BOND AS A TOURNAMENT HOST

 Bond’s passion for growing the game of golf has increased her desire to plan and host large-scale tournaments at Florida State.
 She hosted the NCAA East Regional Championship in 2014 and the NCAA Tallahassee Regional Championship in 2018.
-Both were events that showcased the best in women’s collegiate golf.
-Bond has played host to six Florida State Match-Up Tournaments and will host a third Regional championship in May 2022 as she continues to attract high level competition to the city of Tallahassee on an annual basis.
+Both were 18-team events that showcased the best in women’s collegiate golf.
+Bond has played host to eight Florida State Match-Up Tournaments and will host a third Regional championship in May 2022 as she continues to attract high level competition to the city of Tallahassee on an annual basis.

 SUCCESS AT PRINCETON